zeroc-ice/ice/cpp/BuildInstructionsLinux.md

  - [expat][3] 2.0
  - [OpenSSL][4] 0.9.8 or later
  - [bzip][5] 1.0
- - [Berkeley DB][6] 5.3
+ - [LMDB][6] 0.9.16
  - [mcpp][7] 2.7.2 (with patches)

 Expat, OpenSSL and bzip are included with most Linux distributions.
-ZeroC supplies binary packages for Berkeley DB and mcpp on supported Linux distributions that do not include them:
+ZeroC supplies binary packages for LMDB and mcpp on supported Linux distributions that do not include them:

-- Berkeley DB 5.3.28 on RHEL 6, SLES12, SLES 11 and Amzn 2015.03
+- LMDB 0.9.16 on RHEL 7 and Amzn 2015.09
 - mcpp 2.7.2 with patches (`mcpp-devel`) on RHEL 7, RHEL 6, SLES 12, SLES 11
 and Amzn 2015.03

 ## Building Ice

+Obtain all third-party dependencies.
+If building from source, please read [Building Third Party Packages from Source][8] documentation.

 In a command window, change to the `cpp` subdirectory: